Updated: Mar 23

 How long it would take to charge your vehicle depends on various factors such as the kind of vehicle you have and the power rating of your charging unit.

 A dedicated home charging point can be used daily as it is designed to deliver high level of power over long periods.
 It has built-in safety features to protect you and your vehicle and the device itself.
+This is very similar to and as simple as charging your kids electric car.

 In addition, since these EV home chargers are installed near your parking slot, you do not have to use an extension cord and as a result, you minimise fire or safety hazards.